cschucode/my-react-redux-tutorial/README.md

 ```

 **Redux protip:** the reducer will grow as your app will become bigger.
 You can split a big reducer into separate functions and combine them with **combineReducers**.

+## Redux Store Methods

+- getState for accessing the current state of an application
+- dispatch for dispatching an action
+- subscribe for listening on state changes

+## Connecting React with Redux

+Let's start by adding the **react-redux** library that connects React and Redux in an efficient way.

+`$ yarn add react-redux --dev`

+Once installed, the most important method you'll work with is **connect**.
+You will use connect with two or three arguments depending on the use case.
+The fundamental things to know are:

+- mapStateToProps connects parts of the Redux State to the React component
+- mapDispatchToProps connects Redux Actions to React Props